emberjs/rfcs/text/0478-tracked-properties-updates.md

 ## Alternatives

-- We could not provide `@watchable` instead.
+- We could not provide `@dependencyCompat` instead.
 This would mean there isn't really an interop path for users who want to depend on native getters from CPs and observers, leaving a large gap that could prevent users from updating altogether.